scozv/tango/docs/en/inside.md

 ## Instance and Static
 All classes named by Capital letter initilized, no matter public or nested private.

-We have Point objects constructed by `new algo.math.Point()`, we also have static class Point, which we access its static member by `algo.math.Point.member()`.
+We have Point objects constructed by `new tango.math.Point()`, we also have static class Point, which we access its static member by `tango.math.Point.member()`.

 __DO NOT__ forget using `new` to construct the object.